 - 2 tablespoons butter cut into thin pads

-- First, preheat oven to 375ºF and spray a 9x13-inch casserole dish with nonstick cooking spray.
+- Preheat the oven to 375ºF.
+Spray a 9×13-inch casserole dish with nonstick cooking spray.
+Set aside.

-- Next, partially brown the Italian sausage over medium/high heat.
-Cook for about 3-4 minutes or until there is a little pink left.
-Then, transfer the sausage into the casserole dish.
+- In a skillet set over medium/high heat, partially brown the Italian sausage.
+Cook until there is a little pink left, about 3-4 minutes.
+Transfer the partially cooked sausage into the casserole dish.

-- In the same pan, add 1.5 tablespoons of olive oil.
-Add sweet potatoes, Yukon potatoes, 1/2 teaspoon garlic powder, and 1/4 teaspoon salt.
-Cook for 3-5 minutes to partially cook.
-Then, transfer potatoes into the casserole dish.
+- In the same skillet, add 1.5 tablespoons of olive oil.
+Add both kinds of potatoes, sweet potatoes, Yukon potatoes, 1/2 teaspoon garlic powder, and 1/4 teaspoon salt.
+Cook just long enough to partially cook through, about 3-5 minutes.
+Transfer the potatoes into the casserole dish.

-- Next, mix together beef broth and Worcestershire sauce and then pour the liquid over the stuffing and mix again.
+- In large glass measuring cup (or bowl), mix together the beef broth and Worcestershire sauce.
+Pour the liquid over the stuffing mix in the casserole dish and mix again.